Small town evacuated after oil train derails in North Dakota

 "We can make our tank cars as robust as possible, but that's not the issue," said Brigham McCown, who ran DOT's Pipeline and Hazardous Materials Safety Administration from 2005 through 2007.
 "The issue is keeping the trains on the tracks."

-The volume of crude oil by rail has rocketed in recent years as production increases from areas such as North Dakota has outpaced pipeline development.
+The volume of crude oil by rail has rocketed in recent years as production increases from areas like North Dakota outpaced pipeline development.

-A spate of explosive accidents has accompanied that growth.
+A spate of explosive accidents have accompanied that growth.
 The worst was in July 2013 when a train derailed in the town of Lac Megantic in Canada, killing 47 people.

 Already this year, five trains have derailed and caught fire in the United States and Canada, all in rural areas.
 There have been no deaths, but the accidents have stoked concerns about the safety of transporting crude oil by rail.

-(Reporting by Ernest Scheyder in Williston, Kristen Hays in Houston and Edward McAllister in New York; Editing by Frances Kerry and Ken Wills)
+(Reporting By Ernest Scheyder and New York Energy desk; Additional reporting by Kristen Hays in Houston; Editing by Frances Kerry)